International Center for the Rights of Nature

-CELDF has assisted communities in the U.S. and the country of Ecuador to establish the first rights of nature laws in the world.
-Today, CELDF is working in the U.S., Nepal, India, and other countries to advance the rights of nature.
+Communities in the United States and the country of Ecuador have worked with CELDF to establish the first Rights of Nature laws in the world.
+Today, we are working in India, Nepal, Australia, Cameroon, Colombia, the United States, and other countries on the Rights of Nature.

 A true "right of the environment" does exist.— Pope Francis, September, 2015